 Withers KhattarWong LLP focuses on private capital clients in Singapore.
 Can you elaborate on this focus and the firm’s unique capabilities in this realm in the Singapore legal market?

-Our focus on private capital is not limited to Singapore, but also across our Asian offices.
+Our focus on private capital is not limit to Singapore, but also across our Asian offices.